gkim65/loc-gsopt/notes.md

 - each experiment set up with hydra
 - also set up other objective functions
 - set up also weights and biases
-    - TODO: put in additional stats per satellite etc for mean, for now just flatten everything
+    - TO DO: put in additional stats per satellite etc for mean, for now just flatten everything
             - loc-gsopt/src/common/objective_functions.py
             - theres a way to put in plot images
 - tmux? try to get this